Exodus Chapter 1

 1:10 Come on, let us deal shrewdly with them; so that they may not increase, otherwise in the event of war, they may join our enemies in fighting against us, and [so] get them up out of the land.

-1:11 Therefore they did set over them taskmasters to afflict them to oppress them with forced labor.
+1:11 Consequently they did set over them taskmasters to afflict them to oppress them with forced labor.
 And they built garrison cities for Pharaoh: Pithom (Ancient Egyptian: pr-jtm; Hebrew: פִּתֹם Hebrew פיתום Pithom which was taken from the Egyptian toponym pr-(j)tm, “House of Atum”.
 For more info click here and Raamses.

-1:13 And the Egyptians ruthlessly imposed upon the children of Israel to serve with rigor .
+1:13 And the Egyptians ruthlessly imposed upon the sons of Israel to serve with rigor .

 1:14 And they made their lives bitter with hard labor at mortar and bricks and in all sorts of tasks in the field.